-Youth Train In Trades programs allow students to earn credit towards both high school graduation and trades qualifications.
+Youth Train in Trades programs allow students to earn credit towards both high school graduation and trades qualifications.

-Students in Train programs will complete a Post Secondary Foundation Program in their chosen trade and gain valuable practical experience.
+Students in Train programs will complete a Post-Secondary Foundation Program in their chosen trade and gain valuable practical experience.
 The student's tuition will be covered by the school district.
-All other expenses (books, student fees, etc.) will need ot be covered by the student.
-Level 1 Apprenticeship Technical Training in their chosen trade and gain valuable practical experience.
+All other expenses (books, student fees, etc.) will need to be covered by the student.